ramramps/GReg/README.md

 ## Installation
 Run the command ```npm install ``` to get the latest packages
 ### The following keys must be set in the environment variables.
+[note that this is not set in config file.
+This has to be in environment variables]
  1. GREG_DB_NAME -  Database name.
  2. GREG_DB_URL - mongodb URL
  3. accessKeyId - AWS access key